Herb Kohl Foundation scholarship forms now available

 Online applications for the 2020 Herb Kohl Educational Foundation Excellence Scholarship can now be submitted at www.kohleducation.org.
 A total of 100 students will be chosen to receive $10,000 scholarships from among all applicants throughout the state.

 Applicants must be residents of Wisconsin who will graduate from high school in 2020, and plan to continue their education at a college, university or vocational/technical school.
 Students will be evaluated on academic achievement, leadership, citizenship, and school and community activities.
-Completed online applications are due on November 5, 2019 for public high school students, and November 26, 2019 for religious, independent and homeschooled high school students.
+Completed online applications are due Nov.
+5 for public high school students, and Nov.
+26 for religious, independent and homeschooled high school students.
 Students should go to http://www.kohleducation.org/ studentexcellence/ to learn more and apply.

 Selection of recipients will be made by a state-level panel composed of representatives from the Wisconsin Newspaper Association Foundation, Cooperative Educational Service Agencies, Wisconsin Council of Religious and Independent Schools, several education-related associations, and community representatives.
 Since the program was established in 1990, the Herb Kohl Foundation has awarded 2,900 Excellence scholarships to graduating high school students throughout the state for a total of $6.4 million.